baseplate-admin/Blog/content/Django/How i fixed htmx redeclaration of let element with hx-boost.md

-Title: How i fixed `htmx` `redeclaration of let <element>` with `hx-boost=true`
+Title: How I fixed `htmx` `redeclaration of let <element>` with `hx-boost=true`
 Date: 2023-2-22

 # Background :

 `htmx` is gaining popularity in `django` ecosystem.
 For example, I have created my latest [project](https://github.com/baseplate-admin/CoreProject/) with `django` + `htmx`.
-The sites user page was previously written using [`svelte`](https://github.com/baseplate-admin/CoreProject/tree/dbe619fe24f786042a23d77a7025fcf28bdc5242/frontend/User) but I was not using `django` to it's full capability.
-Thats when i started rewriting `user` in `django` + `django_cripsy_forms`
+The sites user page was previously written using [`svelte`](https://github.com/baseplate-admin/CoreProject/tree/dbe619fe24f786042a23d77a7025fcf28bdc5242/frontend/User) but I was not using `django` to it's full capability. ( `django templating language` is such a blessing | I dont even have to deal with tokens and refresh and all other nonsenses )

+Thats when I started rewriting `user` from `svelte` to `django` + `django_cripsy_forms`

 # The problem :

-When i was writing the user code in django i planned to do realtime lookup of username availablity.
-So thats what i did.
+When I was writing the user code in django I planned to do realtime lookup of username availablity.
+So thats what I did.

 Heres the django code :